muut/riotjs-admin/doc/modular.md

 ### Templating

 Sometimes I like to start developing a single-page application with just HTML and CSS only.
 It's amazing how much you can do with those.
-You can fine tune the design and user interface to almost complete state.
-By adding simple CSS class name switches with JavaScript you can even complete those beautifully animated view switches.
+You can fine tune the design and user interface to a nearly complete state.
+By adding simple CSS class name switches with JavaScript you can even make those beautifully animated view switches.
 In reality, of course you cannot keep your hands out of JavaScript but it's totally possible to show the customer a complete application UI without single line of the actual logic.

 What's best is that you can naturally continue from that HTML view to complete the whole application.
 In ideal world you even have the business logic completed and the API hasn't had any big changes for a while.
 Only presenters are left to hook these two together.